-Lilium pardalinum is native to the Pacific Coast (southern Oregon to southern California.)
+Lilium pardalinum Kellogg is native to the Pacific Coast (southern Oregon to southern California.)
 It is a woodland species, often found growing near streams.
 The first four photos were taken by Bob Rutemoeller.
 The first three were taken July 2002 where it is growing near the Gualala River in California in exactly that habitat.
-The fourth photo shows is blooming around the same time growing in a large container in our garden where it gets more water than some of the plants in the ground.
-Photos by Bob Rutemoeller.
-The fifth photo, by Ron Parsons, was taken of a plant in the wild, in Shasta County, Oregon, July, 2006.
+The fourth photo shows it flowering around the same time growing in a large container.
+The fifth photo, by Ron Parsons, was taken of a plant in the wild, in Shasta County, California, July, 2006.

-Pictures taken by Janos Agoston illustrating the bulb, which is considered a transition between a bulb and a rhizome.
+Photos 1 and 2 taken by Janos Agoston illustrate the bulb, which is considered a transition between a bulb and a rhizome.
 New bulbs grow from the lateral sides of the old bulb, enabling the plant to spread horizontally.
 Photo 3 by Pontus Wallstén.

 Photos 1-2 from Jamie Vande are of a clone obtained in England.
 They are currently growing in a very compost rich soil in half sun, Cologne, Germany, Zone 8.
 Photos 3-5 were taken by Nhu Nguyen from the UCBG.

 The following 6 photos by Darm Crook of plants grown in Hay River NWT, Canada.